aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ichartseries/_index.md

 ```

-Specifies how much bars and columns shall overlap on 2-D charts (from -100 to 100).
-This is the property not only of this series but of all series of parent series group - this is projection of appropriate group property.
-And so this property is read-only.
-Use ParentSeriesGroup property for access to parent series group.
-Use ParentSeriesGroup.Overlap read/write property for change value.
-Read-only byte.
+Specifies how much bars and columns overlap on 2-D charts, as a percentage (from -100% to 100%).
+This is the property not only of this series but of all series of parent series group.
+It is a projection of the appropriate property in the parent series group, and so this property is read-only.
+To change the value, use the ParentSeriesGroup.Overlap read/write property.
+Read-only  byte .

 --------------------

-This is the projection of the property ParentSeriesGroup.Overlap.
+Overlap specifies the degree of overlap or spacing between bars and columns as a percentage of their width: - -100%: Maximum spacing (bars are completely separated). - 0%: Bars are placed side by side without overlap or spacing. - 100%: Maximum overlap (bars completely overlap each other).
+This is a projection of the property ParentSeriesGroup.Overlap.

 **Returns:**
 byte